-Action # Title Description Total Funds Contributing 3.7 Child Nutrition Services Goal 3, Action 7 The Child Nutrition Department will provide nutritious meals, including breakfast, second chance breakfast, lunch, and snack services to ensure students are ready to learn each day. \$6,088,298.32 No 3.8 District Technology Plan Goal 3, Action 8 Educational Services in collaboration with the department of Information Technology will implement and improve educational technology services and technology infrastructure systems that provide a strong emphasis on high levels of learning for all student groups.
-This will principally be focused on our unduplicated students (English learners, foster youth, socioeconomically disadvantaged), providing them equitable access. \$1,771,046.71 Yes 3.9 Classroom Environments/ Furniture REMOVED Goal 3, Action 9 THIS ACTION HAS BEEN REMOVED, EFFECTIVE 2022-23 The Purchasing Department will explore and recommend for purchase updated, alternative classroom furniture that allows for both distancing and collaboration of students and staff while embracing technology, flexibility and durability to enhance 21st century learning. \$0.00 No 3.10 Site Discretionary Funds Goal 3, Action 10 Discretionary funds will be allocated to each school site which can be used toward the purchase of appropriate library books and playground equipment to ensure students have access to updated literature and PE materials. \$606,479.68 No
+Action # Title Description Total Funds Contributing attending school.
+Transportation services are also provided, free of charge, to socio-economically disadvantaged students.
+3.7 Child Nutrition Services Goal 3, Action 7 The Child Nutrition Department will provide nutritious meals, including breakfast, second chance breakfast, lunch, and snack services to ensure students are ready to learn each day. \$6,088,298.32 No 3.8 District Technology Plan Goal 3, Action 8 Educational Services in collaboration with the department of Information Technology will implement and improve educational technology services and technology infrastructure systems that provide a strong emphasis on high levels of learning for all student groups.
+This will principally be focused on our unduplicated students (English learners, foster youth, socioeconomically disadvantaged), providing them equitable access. \$1,771,046.71 Yes 3.9 Classroom Environments/ Furniture REMOVED Goal 3, Action 9 THIS ACTION HAS BEEN REMOVED, EFFECTIVE 2022-23 The Purchasing Department will explore and recommend for purchase updated, alternative classroom furniture that allows for both distancing and collaboration of students and staff while embracing technology, flexibility and durability to enhance 21st century learning. \$0.00 No 3.10 Site Discretionary Funds Goal 3, Action 10 Discretionary funds will be allocated to each school site which can be used toward the purchase of appropriate library books and playground \$606,479.68 No